teao11/Module_3_PyPoll/README.md

 <h3>Election-Audit Results</h3>
-After running the analysis, I output the following results to the terminal / wrote to the txt file:
+After running the analysis, I output the following results to the terminal / wrote to the txt file:\n

 <img width="563" alt="Screen Shot 2021-05-22 at 10 49 24 AM" src="https://user-images.githubusercontent.com/46773181/119236281-6173ec00-baeb-11eb-9d60-a1f3553d4190.png">

-* How many votes were cast in this congressional election?
 In total, there were 369,111 votes cast in this congressional election.
-These votes were from 3 different counties and for 3 different candidates.
+These votes were from 3 different counties and for 3 different candidates.\n

-* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 <img width="181" alt="Screen Shot 2021-05-22 at 10 58 32 AM" src="https://user-images.githubusercontent.com/46773181/119236511-a6e4e900-baec-11eb-9740-5b280476b7cb.png">

 As you can see in the screenshot above, the largest county (in terms of vote volume) was Denver with 82.8% (306,055) of the votes.
-The second was Jefferson with 10.5% (38,855) followed by Arapahoe with 6.7% (24,801) votes.
+The second was Jefferson with 10.5% (38,855) followed by Arapahoe with 6.7% (24,801) votes.\n

-* Which county had the largest number of votes?
-Denver had the greatest number of votes with 82.8% (306,055).
+Denver had the greatest number of votes with 82.8% (306,055).\n

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 <img width="288" alt="Screen Shot 2021-05-22 at 10 58 08 AM" src="https://user-images.githubusercontent.com/46773181/119236496-99c7fa00-baec-11eb-8927-c38ec974502c.png">

-As you can see in the output above, Charles Casper Stockham received 23.0% (85,213) of the votes, Diana DeGette received 73.8% (272,892) of the vote, and Raymon Anthony Doane received 3.1% (11,606) of the votes.
+As you can see in the output above, Charles Casper Stockham received 23.0% (85,213) of the votes, Diana DeGette received 73.8% (272,892) of the vote, and Raymon Anthony Doane received 3.1% (11,606) of the votes.\n

-* Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+* Which candidate won the election, what was their vote count, and what was their percentage of the total votes?\n
-*

 <img width="199" alt="Screen Shot 2021-05-22 at 10 57 50 AM" src="https://user-images.githubusercontent.com/46773181/119236485-8f0d6500-baec-11eb-9af8-048ebd9297ac.png">

-Diania DeGette won the election by a massive margin, with 73.8% (272,892) of the votes.
+Diania DeGette won the election by a massive margin, with 73.8% (272,892) of the votes.\n

 <h3>Election-Audit Summary</h3>

 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+Give at least two examples of how this script can be modified to be used for other elections.\n

-Dear Election Committee,
+Dear Election Committee,\n
+\n
 This script we have created here is flexible and can be used to analyze the election results of any election where the votes are being aggregated by counties.
 If there are more than 3 candidates, it will detect that and aggregate the votes accordingly for the analysis.
-It will also do the same thing for the number of counties!
+It will also do the same thing for the number of counties!\n

-If I were to suggest a couple areas for modification, the first would be altering the script to analyze by a different geographic area (Cities / towns, zipcodes) in order to get a more granular look at where the votes are coming from and who they are for.
+If I were to suggest a couple areas for modification, the first would be altering the script to analyze by a different geographic area (Cities / towns, zipcodes) in order to get a more granular look at where the votes are coming from and who they are for.\n

 In it's current state, this script only analyzes results from candidates running against each other.
-Perhaps it could be augmented to analyze multiple different elections at once, so that you do not have to run multiple jobs here.
+Perhaps it could be augmented to analyze multiple different elections at once, so that you do not have to run multiple jobs here.\n